Tell us about some of your career highlights.

 Is it all work, work, work?

-As the children get older, I’m looking forward to having more time for my sailing.
+.
 A long time ago, I was selected to represent my country in sailing and won my university’s sportsperson of the year award.
 After many years as more of a landlubber, I’ve now bought a laser dinghy, so I’m determined to get fit enough to sail competitively again, although maybe just at club level these days!
+Meanwhile, I help run the youth sailing programme at our local club.

 Expertise and accreditations